sevenseasofbri/tp/docs/DeveloperGuide.md

 ![InsertClassDiagram](diagrams/OrGateClassDiagram.png)

-There are four Boolean commands that are used in the implementation of the logic gates: `TemplateBooleanCommand, SetBooleanCommand, AddBooleanCommand, and CalcBooleanCommand`.
+There are four Boolean commands that are used in the implementation of the logic gates: `TemplateBooleanCommand, SetBooleanCommand, AddBooleanCommand`, and `CalcBooleanCommand`.

 #### `SetBooleanCommand`
 The `setBooleanCommand` is used to set the value of one of two inputs to the logic gates, which can be either the Boolean value of `0 or 1`.